djfedos/djfedos-search/README.md

 First of all, it can be used as an engine behind the user input suggestion, like in searching engines.

+## How to try it out quickly?

+To try out the library with a decent example base of tokens in a convenient web interface launch pywebio_app.py.
+There is also a FastAPI-based web API, implemented in fapi_server.py.
+While running it will reply to queries.

 ## How to use it?

 The library itself is if `lib_search_sdk.py` file.
 In order to use it import it as a module.